 root on the left-hand side refers to the root of the new document, the keyword

 this on the right-hand side refers to the current context of the query, which is the read-only input document when querying from the root of a mapping:

 Since the document being created starts off empty it is sometimes useful to begin a mapping by copying the entire contents of the input document, which can be expressed by assigning

-Your newly mapped document doesn't need to be a structured object, simply assign a value type to the
+And your newly mapped document can also be unstructured, simply assign a value type to the

 root of your document: